loborover/AutoReport/Original.md

 Option Explicit

 Private isParsed As Boolean
-Private twb As Workbook, tws As Worksheet
+Private tWB As Workbook, tWS As Worksheet
-Private rwb As Workbook, rws As Worksheet
+Private rWB As Workbook, rWS As Worksheet
 Public Sub Read_Documents(Optional Handle As Boolean = False)
     Dim DPCount As Long, PLCount As Long, MDCount As Long, i As Long, c As Long, Cycle As Long Dim vDate(1 To 2) As String, vLine(1 To 2) As String